RGASP-consortium/alignment/README.md

 We are working to generalize the code and expand the documentation to simplify reuse for other projects.

-The evaluatation considered alignments of both real and simulated RNA-seq data.
+The evaluation considered alignments of both real and simulated RNA-seq data.
 The simulated data was generated using the [BEERS] simulator, and evaluated using the scripts in this repository.
 Some of the scripts herein specifically deal with alignments of simulated